Posts by Kalosyni

 - We will continue with the same Zoom link as previous Wednesday night meetings.

-- Level 03 members - those who haven't previously attended, please let us know here in this thread if you are interested, or message me.
+- Level 03 members who haven't previously attended (and need to get the link) please let us know here in this thread if you are interested in attending or message me.

-- Level 01 members - message me or Cassius if you are interested in attending (to be considered for approval by the moderator team).
+- Level 01 members you can message Cassius if you are interested in attending (to be considered for approval by the moderator team).

 -